JohnathanKhoa/NurtreeWeb/README.md

 # Nurtree
 Generate Music Video Playlists based on your personal Spotify Playlists
 > [!IMPORTANT]
-> App has yet to be approved by Spotify, please request me to add your email to the developer/private list if you wish to add your personal Spotify account
+> App is under review by Spotify for an extension request and will take some time to get approved for public usage, please request me to add your email to the developer/private list if you currently wish to add your personal Spotify account

 www.nurtree.com

 # Login with Spotify
 Authenticate with your Spotify account

-A guest spotify account is available to use if you wish not to share your personal email.
+A guest Spotify account is available to use if you wish not to share your personal email.
   > - Username: guest-user@jkn95.dev
   > - Password: !spotify1234